Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/edges.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Mesh --> Edges --> Mark Sharp/Clear Sharp`

-The *Sharp* flag is used by the :doc:`Edge Split Modifier </modeling/modifiers/generate/edge_split>`, which is part of the smoothing techniques.
+The *Sharp* flag is used by the :ref:`split normals<auto-smooth>` and the :doc:`Edge Split</modeling/modifiers/generate/edge_split>` modifier, which are part of the smoothing/customized shading techniques.
 As seams, it is a property of edges, and these operators set or unset it for selected ones.